nhsconnect/gpconnect/pages/appointments/appointments_datalibrary.md

 ## ***Links between GP Connect FHIR resources*** ##

-The fhir resources are linked to each other by reference as highlighted in the diagram below:
+The FHIR resources are linked to each other by reference as highlighted in the diagram below:

 ![Diagram - Resource relationship structure](images/appointments/ResourceRelationshipsStructure.png)